-- The health office must have a current phone number on file in case of an emergency.
-If your phone numbers have changed, please update this in Skyward Family Access.
+- A current phone number must be on file in case of an emergency.
+If your phone number has changed, please update Skyward Family Access.

 We recognize that healthy children are better learners.
 Our licensed school nurses and school-based health paraprofessionals work collaboratively to promote the health and safety of our students.

 Our licensed school nurses provide care in concert with health paraprofessionals for students at all schools.
 They perform the following services:

 - provide needed physical assessment, direct nursing care and specialized health procedures to students

 - develop and assist with the implementation of individual health plans for students with chronic health conditions

 - train and support school staff to assist students' needs as identified by their health plans

 - serve as in-house resources, liaisons and advocates for students, parents and community service organizations regarding individual and general health care issues